XiaoLinZzz/Computer-vision/README.md

 - Using Pytorch
 - Change the learning rate, optimizer, number of epochs, network structure
 - Calculate the mean of the gradients of the loss to all trainable parameters.
+- Using cvpr 2022 style in the report